 What is the Difference Between a WAF and a Firewall?

-Although both WAFs and firewalls monitor for malicious traffic, they don’t work in the same way.
+Although both WAFs and firewalls monitor for malicious traffic, they operate differently.

 Firewalls